RONALD MARSHALL

 Chief POLICY ANALYST

-Even during his time behind bars, Ronald didn't waste a moment.
-He earned a paralegal degree from Blackstone's School of Law and became quite the jailhouse lawyer.
-After his release, he took his thirst for knowledge to Tulane University, where he's currently working towards a master's degree in Digital Marketing and Media Communication.
+Even during his time behind bars, Ronald made every moment count.
+He earned a paralegal degree from Blackstone’s School of Law and became a skilled jailhouse lawyer.
+Now, he’s working on a master’s degree in Public Policy and Administration at Phoenix University.

-He's also a proud member of LEAP (Lived Experience Advisory Panel) at C4 Innovations.
+He’s also a proud member of LEAP (Lived Experience Advisory Panel) at C4 Innovations.
 As part of the panel, Ronald uses his lived experiences to advise policymakers on a national level.
-Their goal is to address the prevalence of mental illness and co-occurring substance use disorders in local justice systems and reduce the justice system's involvement.
+They aim to address the prevalence of mental illness and co-occurring substance use disorders in local justice systems and reduce the justice system's involvement.

 Ronald's impact goes beyond just advising - in 2023, he drafted HB 55, the Mental Healing Justice Act for Incarcerated People, which Governor John Bel Edwards signed into law as Act 214 of the 2023 Regular Legislative Session.
 How cool is that?